YazanGhunaim/shortest-path-in-maze/README.md

 # Contributing

 If you would like to contribute to this project, feel free to submit a pull request.
 Any contributions are welcome!

-# License

-This program is licensed under the MIT License.
-See the LICENSE file for more information.